ideasman42/nerd-dictation/readme.rst

 =======

 - Typing in results will **never** press enter/return.
-- Pulse audio is used for recording.
-- Recording and speech to text a performed in parallel.
+- Recording and speech to text is performed in parallel.

 Examples